 To arrange a meeting with the Internship Director please contact the internship administrator (seminternship [at] tyndale [dot] ca) to set up an appointment.

 A comprehensive Internship Manual covers most of the information found on this website and details directions for students and supervisors as they move through the process of applying for and completing internships at Tyndale seminary.

 The specific guidelines, assignments and dates for the internship course are covered in the syllabus that can be accessed here.
 The syllabus for the Internship course is the same for each of Tyndale's seven majors in the MDiv program (BIBL, CHED, CHIN, PAST, MISS, THEO, YMIN).
-There is a separate internship program for both the Counselling and Spiritual Formation MDiv major, and the Church in the City (In-Ministry) MDiv Major.
+There is a separate internship program for the Counselling MDiv major, the Spiritual Formation MDiv major, and the Church in the City (In-Ministry) MDiv Major.

 - Demonstrate growth in ministry capacities and competencies in accordance with their individualized learning covenant and their ministry major competency requirements

 - Engage effectively in the practice of both personal and group theological reflection on ministry experience

 - Analyze the social, cultural and global context of God’s mission in the world with particular focus on their own ministry setting